Tobiasltd/ordina-weather-app/backend/README.md

 ## 1.1 Project Overview

-The Ordina Weather App is a project created as part of the interview process to showcase the developer's skills.
+The Ordina Weather App Backend is a project created as part of the interview process to showcase the developer's skills.
 The project has limited features and its main objective is to retrieve data from the open weather map API.

 The project is built using Nestjs and TypeScript technologies.
 The project also makes use of one external API, which is the openweathermap API.